Ronitsabhaya75/FramFlex_Toolkit/README.md

 3. Matplotlib

 # Installations
-To install PIL, you can use pip:
+To install openCV, you can use pip:

     pip install opencv-python